luau-lang/site/_pages/library.md

 Note that preallocation is only performed for the array portion of the table - using `table.create` on dictionaries is counter-productive.

 ```
-function table.find<V>(t: {V}, v: V): number?
+function table.find<V>(t: {V}, v: V, init: number?): number?
 ```

 Find the first element in the table that is equal to `v` and returns its index; the traversal stops at the first `nil`.
 If the element is not found, `nil` is returned instead.
+The traversal starts at index `init` if specified, otherwise 1.

 ```
 function table.clear(t: table)